-or coins for propitious reasons around special festivals as well as for investments.
-You may get gold funds at same cost across the same platform throughout the country; but, you will not get gold ornaments at the same price.
-This is because there is no standard rule for pricing and invoicing gold jewellery across the nation.
+Indian people love buying gold in the form of designer jewellery or coins for propitious reasons around unique festivals as well as for investments.
+You may get gold funds at the exact cost across the same platform throughout the country, but you will get gold ornaments at different prices.
+This is because there is no standard rule for pricing and invoicing gold jewellery nationwide.
 The billing system varies from one jeweller to another.

-is declared by these associations every morning.
-And which is why the gold prices are not the same, even in each town.
-You should also know that several factors affect the final amount that you pay, such as gold rate, making charges, the value of gems, taxes, etc. So how do jewellers fix gold jewellery prices and how to make sure they are not cheating you?
-Let us find out how to calculate the gold price for jewellery.
+Usually, every city has its own gold jewellers association, and these associations declare the live gold rate every morning.
+This is why gold price calculators are different, even in each town.
+Several factors affect the final amount you pay, such as the gold rate, gold-making charges, the value of gems, taxes, etc. So, how do we calculate gold jewellery prices online?
+Let’s find out.

 The final price of any gold jewellery piece is based upon the below formula:

-Final Jewellery Price = Price of (24 Karat 22 Karat or 18 Karat) gold per gram X (Weight of Gold to be bought in grams) + Jeweller's Making charges + GST at 3% on (Jewellery Price + making charges)
+Final Jewellery Price = Price of (24 Karat 22 Karat or 18 Karat) gold per gram X (Weight of Gold to be bought in grams) + Jeweller's Making charges + GST at 3% on (Jewellery Price + gold making charges)

-Let’s understand this calculation through an easy example so that you get some more idea:
+It's important to note that the price of gold jewellery can vary widely depending on the piece's design, craftsmanship, rarity, and the jeweller's reputation.
+Let's understand this calculation through an easy example so that you get some more idea:

-- Price of 10 grams of 22 Karat Gold = Rs.
+Price of 10 grams of 22 Karat Gold = Rs.
 43,000

-- Price of 1 gram of 22 Karat Gold = Rs.
+Price of 1 gram of 22 Karat Gold = Rs.
 43,000/10 = Rs.
 4,300

-- Price of 10.5 grams of 22 Karat Gold Chain = Rs.
+Price of 10.5 grams of 22 Karat Gold Chain = Rs.
 4,300 * 10.5 = Rs.
 45,150

 Making charges = 15% of Rs.
 45,150 = Rs.
 6,772

-- So, the total value of gold chain excluding tax = Rs.
+So, the total value of gold chain excluding tax = Rs.
 45,150 + Rs.
 6,772 = Rs.
 51,922

 GST @ 3% on the total price = 3% of Rs.
 51,922 = Rs.
 1,558

-- And, finally the total price with tax becomes = Rs.
+And, finally the total price with tax becomes = Rs.
 51,922 + Rs.
 1,558 = Rs.
 53,480

 So, the final bill amount of your gold chain is Rs.
 53,480